-Rather a palace that a castle, there’s a huge piece of Spanish history behind Alhambra.
+Rather a palace than a castle, Alhambra is hiding a huge piece of Spanish history.
 Alhambra dates from the 9th century and it’s probably the most magnificent castle in Europe.
-It was originally created for military purposes.
-It was called Alhambra because of its reddish walls (in Arabic, (qa’lat al-Hamra’ means Red Castle).
-It is located on top of the hill al-Sabika west side of Granada.
-It is difficult to describe the beauty of this place.
-You can spend few hours wondering among various structures of the palace.
-One of the best things you can do, which is followed by thousands of tourists, is to drive on the other side of the hill to admire the palace from further perspective.
-The hill is full of small cosy cafés, with balcony’s situated above the cliffs.
+Originally it was created for military purposes.
+Alhambra got this name because of its reddish walls (in Arabic, qa’lat al-Hamra’ means Red Castle).
+It’s located on the top of the hill al-Sabika, west side of Granada.
+The beauty of the place is almost undescribable.
+Spend few hours exploring this amazing structure.
+The best perspective view of the palace is accessible from the other side of the hill.
+You will find numerous small cafés with terraces situated above the cliffs.

-This beautiful park with Royal castle, art gallery and botanical gardens is located in the heart of Warsaw – capital of Poland.
+This beautiful park with Royal castle, art gallery and botanical gardens is located in the heart of Warsaw – the capital of Poland.
 It’s one of the most beautiful castles in Europe.
-Hundreds of people gather every day during spring and summer time to listen to piano performances.
-Chopin compositions are played beneath the monument of this great composer.
+Hundreds of people gather every day during spring and summertime to listen to piano performances.
+Chopin concerts are the most popular attraction performed beneath the monument of this great composer.

 Wilanow Royal Palace – Poland.

 It’s a wonderful baroque yellow royal residence, which you absolutely have to visit while in Warsaw.
 This royal palace is located in the Wilanow district of Warsaw – the capital of Poland, only 10 km outside the city centre.
 It’s easy accessible by bus from any point in Warsaw.
 This magnificent heritage has survived both World Wars.
 The Wilanow Palace was used as a summer residence in the 17th century by King Jan III Sobieski, whose museum is inside the palace.
 The entry ticket is about €5.